|Net Sales (in CHF million)||370||341|

 EHV-Industries Inc. (today: Weidmann Electrical Technology Inc.) in St. Johnsbury, VT (USA) joins the Weidmann organization and will become the hub of ETBA’s North American fabrication of Transformerboard and insulation components / packages.1971

-Start of a Licensing Partnership with Honshu Paper (today: Oji Specialty Paper Co.
+Licensing Partnership with Honshu Paper (today: Oji Specialty Paper Co.
 Ltd.), Japan (until 2006).

 Foundation of Systems Sales Representatives, Inc. (later: Weidmann Systems International Inc.) in St. Johnsbury, VT (USA) as a resale and sourcing company for transformer equipment and accessories.1976